 We all know that Facebook and Twitter can be great platforms for growing a business, but you might not yet have thought about how adding LinkedIn to your social media strategy could help you reach out to new audiences.

-With over 500 million users and counting, and a third of professionals using the platform, LinkedIn has powerful marketing potential if you know how you get the most from it.
+With over 690 million users and counting, and a third of professionals using the platform, LinkedIn has powerful marketing potential if you know how to get the most from it.

-Today we’re showing you how to get started, giving you some tips on the many different ways your small business can benefit from being part of the LinkedIn community.
+Today I’m showing you how to get started, giving you some tips on the many different ways your small business can benefit from being part of the LinkedIn community.

 You may already have your own personal LinkedIn profile, but the one you’ll have for your business is different.
 Your business profile on LinkedIn is called your ‘Company Page’, and it’s where LinkedIn users can find out all about your business.